-Capital Assets-Capital assets, which include land, construction in progress, building and site improvements, furniture and equipment and vehicles, are reported in the government-wide financial statements.
+Capital Assets-Capital assets, which include land, construction in progress, building and site improvements, furniture and equipment and vehicles, and right-to-use leased equipment are reported in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial individual cost of more than an established threshold of \$5,000 for the type of asset and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost.
 The reported value excludes normal maintenance and repairs, which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or increase its estimated useful life.
 Donated capital assets are recorded at estimated fair market value of the item at the date of its donation.
 Major outlays for capital assets and improvements are capitalized as projects are completed.
+Right-to-use leased equipment are initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs and are amortized on a straight line basis over their useful lives.

 Land and construction in progress are not depreciated.
-The other property, plant, equipment, and infrastructure of the primary government are depreciated using the straight-line method over the following estimated useful lives:
+The other property, plant, equipment, and infrastructure of the primary government are depreciated/amortized using the straight-line method over the following estimated useful lives: